Durev/welcome/ex02/scaling.md

 - Querying a relational database with tables that contain 100M rows, even with the right indexes, might be relatively slow.
 Plus the query would have to be executed again for every new insert in the database, which would be suboptimal.

-- Relying on 3rd party service for synchronous reverse geocoding might introduce stability issues and jeopardize our application stability and response time.
+- Relying on 3rd party service for synchronous reverse geocoding might introduce stability issues and would mean relying on the service response time in our flow.
+This could jeopardize our application stability and response time.

 Here is an example of real time data flow, as an alternative architecture idea that might be adapted to such scaling issues.